 Application and Enrolment Process

-• 6 copies of passport (just photo page) or EU identity card
+- 6 copies of your passport (photo page only) or your EU ID card

 Directly on the campus of Schmalkalden University, there is a train stop called "Schmalkalden-Fachhochschule".
 Via the ICE junctions Eisenach (coming from Frankfurt) or Erfurt (coming from Berlin/Leipzig/Munich), climate-friendly travel within Europe or Germany exclusively by train is thus perfectly possible.
 The journey can be planned via the online portal of Deutsche Bahn.
 There is also a well-developed long-distance bus network throughout Europe.
 We therefore encourage students to consider alternative travel means to air travel – which also often allow them to carry more generous luggage.
 If applicable, feel free to ask your scholarship provider whether you can be rewarded a bonus for climate-friendly travel.